JumpingSquid/py_tutorial/README.md

 Introduction
 ------------
-This is the repo of the jupyter notebook file and data for Python tutorial at Donz.
+This is the repo of the jupyter notebook file and dataset for Python tutorial at Donz.
 The goal of this class is to help students understand the basic tools for data analytics using Python.
 We will go through four examples in this class:
 + Basic Python syntax and object
 + Pandas and NumPy